 One of my favorite indoor plants of any type.
-Long lasting, stunningly beautiful blooms and way easier to care for than you would think.
+Long-lasting, stunningly beautiful blooms and much easier to care for than you would think.
 I’ve written loads of articles about phalaenopsis orchids on this site.
-Read my beginners guide to get started.
+Read my beginner’s guide to get started.

 14. ZZ Plant (Zamioculcas zamiifolia)

 If you are looking for hard to kill houseplants, you’ve just found one of the best.
 A ZZ plant can thrive under the most serious neglect.
 This shrubby plant with bright green leaves grows to about two or three feet tall, and equally as wide.
 It isn’t super fussy and will do fine under a variety of conditions.